-Later, I called the text associated with an image a “scriptural fragment”, to play with the idea of how writings can conceivably move from the quotidian to the revered (at least by the artist!).
+Later, I called the text associated with an image a “scriptural fragment”, to play with the idea of how writings can conceivably move from the quotidian to the revered (at least for the artist!).
 It’s been an engaging and satisfying process.
 (See placards, cerebria.)

 Most recently I’ve moved to making small oil paintings on paper as the images in a folio.

 The image here is a composite of the visions of the diviners folio.
 It consists of 12 small oil paintings, with titles and scriptural fragments, that chart visions seen by wise teachers in the imaginal realm of cerebria.
-(More on cerebria is for another post.)

-(The second work Jung was very keen on is the Splendour Solis (1582), rich in alchemical wisdom about transformation and therapeutic processes.)
+(The second work that Jung was very keen on is the Splendour Solis (1582), rich in alchemical wisdom about transformation and therapeutic processes.)